casbey/RecipeSharingWebsiteAD/Documentations/System Design Document.md

 - The platform should have an intuitive interface with clear navigation.

 ### Security
-- Passwords must be securely hashed and stored.
 - Implement input validation to prevent XSS and SQL injection.
 - Only recipe creators can edit or delete their own recipes.